hkniberg/ainutshell/4-extra/460-prompt-engineering-techniques.md

 Something needs to give!
 The app will do something funky to get around the problem, and it will often be sneaky about it.
 Exactly what will depend on which app you are using, but some common approaches are:

 - **Truncation** - the older messages are simply ignored.
 That means it will completely forget about them.
+This is pretty bad.
 - **Summarization** - the app summarizes older messages in the background.
 That means it will remember roughly what you were talking about, but lose some details.
+This works a bit better.

 ![](../.gitbook/assets/460-truncation-summarization.png)